explorable-viz/esop2025/author-response/response.md

 ### Q3.
 Eliminators vs. case expressions (Reviewers C and D)

-Reviewers C and D both ask why the core language has the "eliminator" pattern-matching construct, rather than the standard non-nested `case` construct one would have in a lambda-calculus with sums.
-We agree this would be more standard and would remove the need to talk about eliminators/tries, etc; however [expand].
+Reviewers C and D ask why the core language has the deep pattern-matching construct ("eliminators"), rather than the more standard non-nested `case` construct one would have in a lambda calculus with sums.
+This would indeed be more standard, but moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation less direct (and the formalisation less useful to a potential implementor).
+For our applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
+There is precedent now (in Peyton-Jones et al 2022) for repurposing tries for pattern-matching, so on balance our preference is for better motivating this decision, rather than moving towards a more abstract calculus.

 ### Q4.
-Data provenance vs. understanding poorly designed charts (Reviewers B and D)
+Verifying data provenance vs. understanding poorly designed charts (Reviewers B and D)

 Reviewer B points out that we don't clearly distinguish different use cases, such as checking that the right data were used in a particular chart, vs. helping understand a potentially poorly designed chart.
 Reviewer D